 Mosaic Points for Hunger

-The Moose Jaw Warriors and The Mosaic Company are excited to announce their continued partnership of the “Points for Hunger” campaign in support of Hunger In Moose Jaw.
-Throughout the 2017-2018 regular season, for every point that Warriors forward Jayden Halbgewachs gets, home and away, Mosaic will donate $250 to Hunger In Moose Jaw.
+The Moose Jaw Warriors and The Mosaic Company are excited to continue their partnership with the “Points for Hunger” campaign in support of Hunger In Moose Jaw.
+Throughout the 2019 – 2020 regular season, for every point that Warriors forward Ryder Korczak gets, home and away, Mosaic will donate $250 to Hunger In Moose Jaw.

 “Mosaic has worked alongside the Warriors for over five seasons to support Hunger In Moose Jaw’s Child Nutrition Program.
-We’ve had a number of talented young men champion the partnership during this time and are excited that Jayden Halbgewachs will be continuing the tradition,” said Mosaic’s Senior Director, Public Affairs, Sarah Fedorchuk.
+We’ve had a number of talented young men champion the partnership during this time and are excited that Ryder Korczak will be continuing the tradition,” said Mosaic’s Vice President, Public Affairs & Government Relations, Sarah Fedorchuk.
 “At Mosaic, our mission is to help the world grow the food it needs, so investing in local food security programs, like Points for Hunger, connects to the work we do every day to achieve this mission,” she adds.

 Point totals can be found throughout the season at www.mjwarriors.ca.